Gofven/flowback-backend/README.md

 Properties of a Condorcet jury:
 \begin{itemize}
-  \item According to Condorcet’s jury theorem, as the size of the jury grows, the probability that an optimal proposal is chosen converges to 1 given a majority rule decision \cite{DeCondorcetJury}.
-It can be extended to multiple decisions and is conjectured to hold in the same way \cite{List1} \cite{Dietrich1}.
+  \item According to Condorcet’s jury theorem, as the size of the jury grows, the probability that an optimal proposal is chosen converges to 1 given a majority rule decision [9].
+It can be extended to multiple decisions and is conjectured to hold in the same way [10] [11].
 This will still be referred to as Condorcet's theorem but is implicitly Condorcet's theorem with extensions.
   \item There can be Condorcet juries in various subject areas that can be delegated to.
 \end{itemize}